FinalCAD/staircase/README.md

 ## What's the purpose of this service

-For some internal purpose we need to perform some manipulations on generated archive of blueprints from plugin like AutoCAD Plugin or Revit Plugin
+For some internal purpose, we need to perform some manipulations on generated archive of blueprints from plugin like AutoCAD Plugin or Revit Plugin

-Basically those plugins know how produced Sectors and Zones, but for some specific projects we need another type of blueprints composed by several Sectors into one, here a Staircase
+Basically, those plugins know how produced Sectors and Zones, but for some specific projects we need another type of blueprints composed of several Sectors into one, here a Staircase

 Input files look like that :